cyanzhong/jsbox-docs/docs/en/home-widget/modifiers.md

 ## props: scaledToFit

-Similar to $contentMode.scaleToFit, this property determines whether the image is placed in the parent view in a way that stretches and holds the content.
+Similar to [$contentMode.scaleAspectFit](en/data/constant.md?id=contentmode), this property determines whether the image is placed in the parent view in a way that stretches and holds the content.

 ```js
 props: {